Book Book Your Stay

 The short version

-Duck Creek Ice Cave is ~20 min from Duck Creek Village Inn and fits travelers who want small cold cavern with year-round ice—pioneer food storage.
-Duck Creek Ice Cave is a small limestone cavern about 30 miles east of Cedar City near Duck Creek Village.
+Duck Creek Ice Cave is ~20 min from Duck Creek Village Inn and fits travelers who want small cold cavern with ice possible into summer—pioneer food storage.
+Duck Creek Ice Cave is a small cold-trap limestone cavern about 30 miles east of Cedar City near Duck Creek Village.

 Quick facts